 Nitrogen promotes tissue, leaf and plant growth and enables the plant's ability to absorb phosphorus, but too much could result in a leafy plant with few blooms.
 Phosphorus encourages root and flower growth, but too much can be harmful to the soil and the environment in general.
 Potassium improves the general vitality of the plant, making it more resistant to disease.

-A liquid fertilizer that can be sprayed on foliage is easier for the plant to absorb, so look for this type in a blend designed for flowering plants.
+A liquid fertilizer that can be sprayed on foliage is easier for some plants to absorb, so look for this type in a blend designed for flowering plants.
 Spraying foliage is most effective at planting time and as the plant starts budding.
 A 5-10-10 fertilizer ratio is generally good for flowering plants.
 Dilute fertilizers when applying it around seedlings until the root system is established.
 Perennials in general benefit from fertilizing in early spring and in the middle of summer.

 Fertilize spring and summer bulb-based perennials once they're visibly growing in spring.
-If the flowers bloom late in the season, apply more in July.
+If the flowers bloom late in the season, apply more fertilizer in July.
 Roses appreciate fertilizers applied in May, June and July but not in autumn, as this could encourage new growth that could cause the plant to die in freezing winter conditions.

 To maximize the number of flowers in bloom throughout the growing season, plan your plots with staggered bloom times, also known as succession planting.
 Planting some early-season perennials along with others that bloom in late spring or even summer gives you something to gaze at through the entire growing season.
 For example, the Rozanne geranium starts blooming in early spring to midspring, while the purple coneflower doesn't bloom until a couple months later.